Nueva Calahonda 3

 Availability Your dates are available

 Sunny, direction south apartment ideal for families, golfers, groups of friends and couples.
-Relax on the big sunny terrace, explore the local area, eat in fantastic restaurants or enjoy time at the beautiful swimming pool or the beaches.
+Relax in the gorgeous private jacuzzi, explore the local area, eat in fantastic restaurants or enjoy time at the beautiful swimming pool or the beaches.

 You can visit the Selwo natural park, El Chorro lakes, behind the hills of Malaga and even go skiing in the Sierra Nevada in less than 2 hours drive!